mariadbd-multi(1) — Linux manual page

 datadir = /usr/local/mysql/var6

-language = /usr/local/share/mysql/japanese
+language = /usr/local/share/mariadb/japanese

 user = jani